fawern/NLP-Sentiment_Analysis-on-IMDb/README.md

 ## Model

 - For CountVectorizer, Machine Learning models were used: Random Forest and logistic Regression.
-- For Tokenizer, Deep Learning models used: GRU
+- For Tokenizer, Deep Learning models were used: GRU

 ## Result